p4gauntlet/pruner/README.md

 Extended remove unused declarations // remove any unused declarations
 ```

-The following passes to prune a P4 program are currently implemented.
+The following passes to prune a P4 program are currently implemented:

 ### Statement Pruning